"Aww, look!" I thought. "The chicken wants to seee what I'm doing out on the deck on this gorgeous afternoon!"

 Such is the case with this project, these melted plastic bead ornaments.

-But even though I didn't write about the sun catchers, I pretty much remembered how we made them, and so I started the kids working on their ornaments the same way, first sorting out the beads and filling their silicon muffin trays with their selections:
+We've done sun catchers before, and although it was a while ago I pretty much remembered how we made them, and so I started the kids working on their ornaments the same way, first sorting out the beads and filling their silicon muffin trays with their selections.

 You can also use metal muffin tins, or even non-stick baking pans, but these novelty silicon trays make cute ornaments.